EnigmaCurry/d.rymcg.tech/postgresql/README.md

 ## Backup

-Backups can be configured to be performed automatically with [pgbackrest](https://pgbackrest.org/), which can be configured to store them on any combination of these storage backends:
+Your databases may be configured to backup automatically with [pgbackrest](https://pgbackrest.org/), which can be configured to be stored on any combination of these storage backends:

  * Locally stored to a separate volume (`backup`) on the same Docker host. (`POSTGRES_PGBACKREST_LOCAL=true`)